arangodb-helper/testagent/README.md

 - `--log-level` Adjust log level (debug|info|warning|error)
 - `--arangodb-image` Docker image containing `arangodb`.
 The image must exists in the local docker host.
 - `--arango-image` Docker image containing `arangod`.
-- `--docker-endpoint` How to reach the docker host.
+- `--docker-endpoint` How to reach the docker host (this option can be specified multiple times to use multiple docker hosts).
 - `--docker-host-ip` IP of docker host.